You’ll find the Seagate Expansion external USB drive a great Mac backup drive.

 You can take a look at the high level warranty conditions at this link.

 And there you have it.
-All the reasons to buy yourself a Seagate Expansion Portable drive for your Mac.
+All the reasons to buy yourself a Seagate Expansion drive for your Mac.

-It lets you store all of your files, videos, music and movies.
+You can store all of your files, videos, music and movies.
 And then enjoy them on your Mac at home, work or while traveling.

 And now it comes ExFAT formatted and ready to share with a Windows PC too.